canonical/certification-docs/Policy_Guide.rst

 Guests should also have at least one virtual NIC that can successfully ping the MAAS server / ``iperf`` Target.

-Certifications of this type will use the "virtual-machine-full" whitelist, which is a subset of the full server suite defined by the "server-full whitelist.
+Certifications of this type will use the "virtual-machine-full" testplan, which is a subset of the full server suite defined by the "server-full" testplan.

 KVM testing is generally not required for certification of Ubuntu as Guest scenarios as nested virtualization (e.g. running KVM inside a VM) is considered